-In addition to MIDAS, five missing-data strategies are applied to the incomplete datasets: (1) conditional MI, implemented with the mi package in R (Su et al. 2011); multivariate normal MI, implemented with (2) Amelia and (3) the norm package in R (which employs a traditional expectation-maximization algorithm) (Schafer and Olsen 1998); (4) listwise
+In addition to MIDAS, five missing-data strategies are applied to the incomplete datasets: (1) conditional MI, implemented with the mi package in R (Su et al. 2011); multivariate normal MI, implemented with (2) Amelia and (3) the norm package in R (which employs a traditional expectation-maximization algorithm) (Schafer and Olsen 1998); (4) listwise deletion; and (5) replacing missing values with draws from each variable's marginal distribution.
+The six strategies are assessed on two metrics: (1) RMSE relative to true values (averaging imputed values); and (2) the accuracy of coefficient estimates from a regression of one variable on the remaining seven, measured as (i) the Mahalanobis distance between

-&lt;sup>22As Kropko et al. use the random data function rdata.frame in R to simulate the datasets, we model moderate and strong intercorrelations by setting the eta argument of this function to 300 and to 1000, respectively.
+&lt;sup>13As Kropko et al. use the random data function rdata.frame in R to simulate the datasets, we model moderate and strong intercorrelations by setting the eta argument of this function to 300 and to 1000, respectively.

 FIGURE 5.
-Inverse Imputation and Linear Model Accuracy in Kropko et al. Simulation Test deletion; and (5) replacing missing values with draws from each variable's marginal distribution.
-The six strategies are assessed on two metrics: (1) RMSE relative to true values (averaging imputed values); and (2) the accuracy of coefficient estimates from a regression of one variable on the remaining seven, measured as (i) the Mahalanobis distance between model estimates and complete-data estimates, (ii) the RMSE of model fitted values relative to complete-data fitted values, and (iii) the previous metric excluding incomplete rows (to permit the inclusion of listwise deletion).
+Inverse Imputation and Linear Model Accuracy in Kropko et al. Simulation Test model estimates and complete-data estimates, (ii) the RMSE of model fitted values relative to complete-data fitted values, and (iii) the previous metric excluding incomplete rows.

-The results are based on Monte Carlo-simulated data with 1,000 rows and eight standardized variables drawn from a multivariate normal distribution.
-Five variables contain MAR missingness (with proportions of $\{0.1, 0.1, 0.1, 0.1, 0.1, 0.25\}$ ).
-Lower RMSE indicates greater imputation/fitted-value accuracy; lower Mahalanobis distance values indicate greater coefficient accuracy.
+The results are based on Monte Carlo-simulated data with 1,000 rows and eight standardized variables, five of which contain MAR missingness, drawn from a multivariate normal distribution.
+Lower RMSE indicates greater imputation/fitted-value accuracy; lower Mahalanobis distances indicate greater coefficient accuracy.

 The results are displayed in Figure 5.
 In the moderate-correlation scenario, MIDAS outperforms the other four MI strategies on all four metrics.
 When we strengthen correlations, this performance gap remains essentially the same in terms of imputation accuracy but becomes even larger in terms of coefficient and fitted-value accuracy (except with respect to marginal draws).
-Even without a linearity constraint, therefore, MIDAS can produce accurate imputed values as well as minimally biased parameter estimates under conditions of multivariate normality, with its absolute and relative performance improving with the strength of relationships between variables.
+Even without a linearity constraint, therefore, MIDAS can produce accurate imputed values as well as minimally biased parameter estimates under multivariate normality, with its absolute and relative performance improving with the strength of relationships between variables.